 Alanine – the only amino acid produced by the NASA experiment – is one of the two simplest amino acids.
 What is called the molecular weight of an amino acid is a measure of its complexity.
 Alanine has a molecular weight of only 89, but most of the other 19 amino acids used by living things have a molecular weight of more than 130.
 Four of the amino acids used by living things have a molecular weight of more than 160.
 The simplest imaginable living thing would have a molecular weight very many thousands of times greater than an alanine molecule.

 A correct headline and story for the NASA experiment would be the one below:

-A rather good analogy for the simplest imaginable living thing is to compare it to one of those thick 500-page technical books with 100 chapters.
+A rather good analogy for the simplest imaginable living thing is to compare it to a 300-page technical books with 100 chapters.
 Each chapter can be compared to a particular protein.
-The simplest microbe requires at least 100 types of proteins, and the complexity of a protein is about comparable to a 5-page book chapter.
-A single amino acid is like just one character or one letter in such a book.
-The overall information complexity of the simplest possible self-reproducing microbe is comparable to the information complexity of a 500-page technical book.
+The simplest microbe requires at least 100 types of proteins, and most proteins consist of hundreds of amino acids.
+The complexity of a protein is about comparable to a 3-page book chapter.
+A single amino acid is like a single word in such a book, with the individual atoms of the amino acid being comparable to a single character of the book's text.
+The overall information complexity of the simplest possible self-reproducing microbe is comparable to the information complexity of a 300-page technical book.